 Some banks charge an early withdrawal fee based on the amount withdrawn, while others charge based on the total balance of the account.
 Either way, these penalties can eliminate interest you’ve earned on your CD and possibly even eat away at your principal.
 That’s because many banks will dip into your principal if you haven’t yet earned enough interest to cover early withdrawal fees.
 You’ll lose out on money you would have gained while also losing some of the money you initially deposited.
 So you’ll want to avoid putting money in a CD if you think you’ll need it soon.
 Otherwise, you may end up walking away with less money rather than more.

 Do I need to worry about any other fees with CDs?

 In addition to early withdrawal penalties, some CDs come with other fees, as well.
 For instance, with a brokered CD, you may have to pay a flat fee or a percentage of the amount you are investing.
 If that’s the case, you’ll want to ensure the interest rate makes it worthwhile before locking in your money.
 Don’t open a CD account until you fully understand the potential fees associated with it.

 Who should consider a CD account?

-Unlike a traditional savings account, however, you can’t dip into your CD whenever you want.
-You're restricted from taking withdrawals for a specific period.
-This feature can make CDs a good option for those who struggle to save money, but it isn't a wise place to keep your emergency fund.
+Because you can’t dip into your CD whenever you want, CDs are a good option for those who struggle to save money.
+For the same reason, they are not the best place to keep your emergency fund.

 Here is a list of the benefits and the drawbacks of CD accounts.

 - Higher interest rates.
-As mentioned earlier, CD accounts offer higher interest rates than most checking, savings, and money market accounts.
+CD accounts offer higher interest rates than most checking, savings, and money market accounts.